International Development and Community

 This service-learning course explores the role of non-governmental organizations in development.
 We meet three times during the spring semester, and as soon as Maymester begins, we are on our way to Cusco, Peru!
 We work with the NGO ProPeru on a project to construct fuel-efficient stoves and water filters using low cost materials.
 While we work hard during the mornings and meet for class in the afternoons, there are opportunities to explore the city and surrounding archeological ruins, including a weekend trip to Machu Picchu.
 Students with interests in international development work or in public health and medicine will find this program an experience of a lifetime.
 While Spanish language skills are not required, students who speak Spanish will have ample opportunity to improve their skills.

-We leave from Atlanta on Wednesday evening, May 2, 2017 and arrive Lima, Peru early the next morning.
+We leave from Atlanta and arrive in Lima, Peru! .
 We take a flight to Cusco and are met by our ProPeru hosts.
 They will arrange all transport to our host families and to the work sites.
-On Wednesday, May 16, we will fly to Lima, Peru and take an overnight flight to Atlanta, arrive Thursday morning, May 17.
+We will fly to Lima, Peru and take an overnight flight (exact flight info tbh) to Atlanta.

 There are no prerequisites for this course.
-The course may be taken as POLS 2401 Global Issues, or as POLS 4475 Study Abroad.
+The course may be taken as POLS 4996, or as POLS 8980.
 Program size is limited and participation is contingent upon acceptance by the Program Director.

 Students stay in groups of two with local families in the Cusco area.
 Every effort will be made to pair students who speak some Spanish, as most families will not speak much English.